ALDINGTON WAR MEMORIAL

 The Buffs (Royal East Kent Regiment).
 Formerly Rifle Brigade.

-of Rock Cottages, Aldington, Ashford, Kent.
-Buried Syracuse War
+Rock Cottages, Aldington, Ashford, Kent.
+Buried in SYRACUSE WAR

 Last